OT Frequently Asked Questions

 Where can I find information about financial aid and tuition rates?

-Just contact the Chatham University Student Services Department at 412-365-2797 or visit the CCPS tuition webpage for information at financial aid and tuition rates.
+Just contact the Chatham University Student Services Department at 412-365-2797 or visit the SCPS tuition webpage for information at financial aid and tuition rates.
 You can also access useful links such as FAFSA at this website.

 How is the OTD program structured?